 If you can put away into investing & building wealth as early in your life, you can build more wealth.
-What many didn’t realize is that you can also put in less capital and get the same result.
+Many didn’t realise that you can also put in less capital and get the same result.

 The above example shows this.

 You have three person Early, Late and Early and Continue:

 - Early started early and put in $6000 a year for 15 years then stop.
 He built up $613k by putting in a total of $96k